-In the state of Arizona, if a person believes he or she is in psychiatric crisis, they are in crisis.
+In Arizona, if an adult believes he or she is in psychiatric crisis, they are in crisis.
 A crisis can occur any hour of any day to anyone.
 It can be caused by things in a person’s control or well out of reach.
-Unfortunately, many people in crisis turn to the nearest acute care hospital Emergency Department to seek help.
+Unfortunately, many people in crisis turn to the nearest acute-care hospital Emergency Department to seek help.

-The BPC, located on the grounds of Banner Behavioral Health Hospital, provides crisis intervention services seven days a week, 24 hours a day for residents of Maricopa County, with statewide referrals to the BPC available through the Banner Regional Patient Placement Office.
+The center, located on the grounds of Banner Behavioral Health Hospital, provides crisis intervention services seven days a week, 24 hours a day for adults in Maricopa County, with statewide referrals to the Banner Psychiatric Center available through the Banner Regional Patient Placement Office.

-Our center has an observation area for 24 patients and is staffed 24/7 with physicians, nurse practitioners, RNs, behavioral health technicians and counselors.
-At least one psychiatrist is on duty at all times to provide face-to-face assessments and crisis counseling.
+Our center has an observation area for patients and is staffed 24/7 with psychiatric providers, registered nurses, behavioral health technicians and crisis interventionists.
+At least one psychiatric provider is on duty at all times to provide face-to-face assessments and crisis counseling.

 Adult patients in crisis are admitted to the Banner Psychiatric Center for assessment, rather than being held for hours or days in a hospital emergency or inpatient room until they can be seen by qualified professionals.

 Banner Psychiatric Center staff are responsible for authorizing services for adults in a mental health crisis, including:

 - Use of crisis associates (paraprofessionals trained to support and give reassurance to those in crisis)

 - Access to basic needs items such as medications, food, and other assistance.